elpaso/qgis-connect-plugin/docs/intro.rst

 General information
 ===================

-Boundless Central plugin will be the only the one "core" plugin shipped with our QGIS builds.
+Boundless Connect plugin will be the only the one "core" plugin shipped with our QGIS builds.
 It will act as "gateway" for all Boundless stuff like: plugins, tutorials, styles, etc.

 Preparation
 ===========

-Boundless Central should be enabled by default in our QGIS build, e.g. via adding corresponding entry to the Windows registry at the install stage.
+Boundless Connect should be enabled by default in our QGIS build, e.g. via adding corresponding entry to the Windows registry at the install stage.
 This can be done with the following NSIS code
 ::

-  WriteRegStr HKEY_CURRENT_USER "Software\QGIS\QGIS2\Plugins" "boundlesscentral" "true"
+  WriteRegStr HKEY_CURRENT_USER "Software\QGIS\QGIS2\Plugins" "boundlessconnect" "true"

 Configuration
 -------------